Chefash/List-of-Daos/README.md

-#Dao-List(1) - contains
+#Dao-List(1) - contains 48 Daos in corrensonding catergories

-Dao Tools has 120 tools listed.
+Tools-4-Daos has 121 tools listed.
 I uploaded both bounty submissions as psf and csv.